Blog post

 How solar panels generate electricity

-Solar panels convert sunlight into electricity through what's called the photovoltaic effect.
+Solar panels convert sunlight into electricity through the photovoltaic effect.
 Each panel contains dozens of solar cells made mostly from silicon.
 When sunlight hits those cells, it knocks electrons loose, which creates a flow of electrical current.

 This happens silently.
 No moving parts.
 No fuel.
 Every time the sun's out, the panels are working.